-You can see by the examples below, which contain both a check in card-generated and an item record-generated call number for two volumes, that printing from the check-in record for titles like these yields incomplete, insufficient information about the piece, whereas printing from the item record more clearly states which edition the piece is:
+You can see by the examples below, which contain both a check in card-generated and an item record-generated call number for two volumes for comparison, that printing from the check-in record for these titles yields incomplete, insufficient information about the piece, whereas printing from the item record yields call number labels that more clearly state which edition the piece is:

 (accurate, detailed, and clear)

 Several exceptions and additional procedures exist for labeling items of a certain type or going to a particular location.
 Please follow the appropriate link if you have to label an item of any of the following categories: